joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Extra primitives tetrahedron, concave
-  Drop from left, right, front and back added to editor. dropabove, dropbelow, dropfront, dropback, dropleft, dropright added to limpet Addeded sgn() and Cenflo() to standard limpet lib When importing from a thingiverse zip file, auto suggest an output subfolder name First Version of a bevelled gear tool solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet Offer to save current model file when switching to a script file When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
+  Drop from left, right, front and back added to editor. dropabove, dropbelow, dropfront, dropback, dropleft, dropright added to limpet Added sgn(), MoveBackTo() and Cenflo() to standard limpet lib When importing from a thingiverse zip file, auto suggest an output subfolder name First version of a bevelled gear tool
+  Solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet Offer to save current model file when switching to a script file When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
 Allows for error checking in cmd and make files.
-  Added camera pan and camera point to centre buttons to object view used in dialogs Added increase/decrease size of path to common flexipath control Added choice of templates to nw script file name dialog.
+  Added camera pan and camera point to centre buttons to object view used in dialogs Added increase/decrease size of path to common flexipath control Added choice of templates to new script file name dialog.
 User scripts can be stored in app data subfolder Remove duplicate triangles, that is triangles that have the same vertices but in a different order.
-  First cut of point hull tool
-  Drag segment in flexipathcontrol, two verions.
+  First cut of point hull tool.
+Move individual points around in 3D space and a convex hull is created enclosing them all Drag segment in flexipathcontrol, two verions.
 One drags the original points, the second inserts two extra connecting segments.
   First cut of Senilias make file tool
+  Added first cut of surface normal fixer.
+Orientates the winding order of triangles to match the first one.
+  Added buttons to record/restore the current camera position to objectviewer user control.
+(This does the same as F12/ shift F12)
+  Added option to move the origin to the centroid point in the ribbed fuselage control Added shell mode to fuselage when front or back selected.
+Allows user to make a hollow fuselage from the parts Added ellipsoid tool.
+  Added clean solid statement to limpet
+  Added text replace to script editor

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided